cloudopsworks/terraform-module-mongoatlas-aws-peering/README.md

 **IMPORTANT:** The `master` branch is used in `source` just as an example.
 In your code, do not pin to `master` because there may be breaking changes between releases.
-Instead pin to the release tag (e.g. `?ref=tags/x.y.z`) of one of our [latest releases](https://github.com/cloudopsworks/terraform-module-mongoatlas-aws-peering/releases).
+Instead pin to the release tag (e.g. `?ref=vX.Y.Z`) of one of our [latest releases](https://github.com/cloudopsworks/terraform-module-mongoatlas-aws-peering/releases).

 ## Basic Usage with Terraform